Vinaya-Sharma/charityApp/README.md

 # charityApp
 Full stack decentralized charity build on the Rinkeby network!
-Donating through our decentralized service ensures that your donations go straight to the organizations of your chose without any intermediaries.
+Donating through our decentralized service ensures that your donations go straight to the organizations of your choice without cuts from any intermediaries.

 Techstack
 - Hardhat